 So along comes this dark prince, the protagonist Bogart who awakens the sleeping beast in Tara Nicole, and what unfolds is a horrific fairytale set in an opulent, decadent world that starts to implode in on itself.
 The sins of the mother and father come home to exact revenge…

-Under the control of Bogart and his sycophantic trio, Tara experiments with drugs, hallucinates and ultimately is aroused into a more subdued off screen, Helter Skelter, Lord of The Flies, Suddenly Last Summer consummation of retribution.
+Under the control of Bogart and his sycophantic trio, Tara experiments with drugs, hallucinates, and ultimately is aroused into a more subdued off screen, Helter Skelter, Lord of The Flies, Suddenly Last Summer consummation of retribution.
 However, while not as blatantly violent, the outcome is as vile and brutal.
 But… I will not discuss how this unfolds…

 There’s a certain symbiont flicker of familiarity in Angel Angel Down We Go with Roger Vadim’s 1971 exploitation thriller, Pretty Maids All In A Row.
-The anti-American sentiment set in an almost surreal modern environment of The Garden of Earthly Delights, and the disillusionment with the American dream.
+The anti-American sentiment is set in an almost surreal modern environment of The Garden of Earthly Delights, and the disillusionment with the American dream.

 The film also showcases some great music by writers Barry Mann and Cynthia Weil.

-I truly dug all the songs in this film, there are songs for every specific thread that runs throughout the film,and honestly, Jordan Christopher has one hell of a vocal range and a certain mystique, where I found myself swooning for him a couple of times!
+I truly dug all the songs in this film, there are songs for every specific thread that runs throughout the film, and honestly, Jordan Christopher has one hell of a vocal range and a certain mystique, where I found myself swooning for him a couple of times!

-The songs contains telling lyrics like –
+The songs contain telling lyrics like –

-“Little skinny people that look like barber poles… and super skinny minds and super skinny souls now who ever said that you had to look like that well we say ‘hip hip hurray hip hip hurray’ for FAT… Take a boney body what does it really mean…it’s just a scale of tin with nothing in between.
-Now those kinda folks are no fun to have around…So when we pick our friends we pick em by the pound…”
+“Little skinny people that look like barber poles… and super skinny minds and super skinny souls now whoever said that you had to look like that well we say ‘hip hip hurray hip hip hurray’ for FAT… Take a boney body what does it really mean…it’s just a scale of tin with nothing in between.
+Now those kinda folks are no fun to have around…So when we pick our friends we pick ’em by the pound…”

-Bogart isn’t just a sex hungry rock star suffering from narcissism, he’s a violent protagonist, who spouts a philosophy of negativity, killing, war and revolution.
+Bogart isn’t just a sex-hungry rock star suffering from narcissism, he’s a violent protagonist, who spouts a philosophy of negativity, killing, war and revolution.

 Angel Angel Down We Go stars Jennifer Jones who was magnificent in Portrait of Jennie 1948, Tender is The Night 1962, Indiscretion of an American Housewife 1953, and Duel in The Sun 1946.
 She is one of the most iconic beauties of the silver screen.
 At least in my opinion, possessing a rare gentility that is luminous.
 I feel that way about Gene Tierney as well.

-So this is 60s ACID CINEMA… far out, PSYCHOTRONIC , subversive and an outre culty film with a menagerie of freaks, weirdos anti-establishment malefactors and undesirable miscreants.
-It’s a film about class, race and varying degrees of sexuality.
-It’s also about Motherhood, body image and the cult of beauty.
+So this is 60s ACID CINEMA… far out, PSYCHOTRONIC, subversive, and an outre culty film with a menagerie of freaks, weirdos anti-establishment malefactors, and undesirable miscreants.
+It’s a film about class, race, and varying degrees of sexuality.
+It’s also about Motherhood, body image, and the cult of beauty.

-Jone’s acting ebbs and flows as the role of Astrid who’s wardrobe is divine (costumes by Renié), as she dictates her complicity in Tara’s disturbing trajectory.
+Jone’s acting ebbs and flows in the role of Astrid whose wardrobe is divine (costumes by Renié), as she dictates her complicity in Tara’s disturbing trajectory.
 At times, there is somewhat more dimension to her character which gives the actress a chance to stretch outside the plastic effigy of beautiful harpy.
 Astrid is a bird of prey who claws at her young daughter, with perturbingly vile comments like- “You are a FAT girl… idiot, I don’t know why anyone would even want to touch you.”